How to create a token account with the Confidential Transfer extension

 When the expected and actual pending balance counters differ, follow these steps

-to reconcile the decryptable_available_balance
+to reconcile the decryptable_available_balance:

 - Start with the

-from the token account - Fetch the most recent transactions including deposit and transfer
+decryptable_available_balancefrom the token account - Fetch the most recent transactions including deposit and transfer

 instructions up to the counter difference (actual - expected):